kindfulkirby/sopel-habitica/README.md

 ```

 Those are the *mandatory* configuration lines.
-`chats=` can contain either the UUIDs of a chat, or `party` for your current party's chat or `habitrpg` for the Tavern
+`chats=` can contain either the UUID of a chat, or `party` for your current party's chat or `habitrpg` for the Tavern
 chat.

 ### Optional configuration